Convert Devices to Passphrase-Based Encryption

 Step 1.
 Get a partner UID for conversion

-1. Log in to the Console as a user with security officer permissions
+1. Log in to the Management Console as a user with security officer permissions

 2. In the Management section of the vertical menu, click Customers to open the Customer Management window

-3. Find the customer containing backup devices you want to convert
+3. Find the customer containing the backup device you want to convert

 4. Click the three dots to the right to access the Action Menu